Vombato/dyn-wallpaper/README.md

 ```

 ## Plasma / KDE 5
 I didn't find a simple way to do it.
-There are some workarounds like: [/pashazz/ksetwallpaper]https://github.com/pashazz/ksetwallpaper
+There are some workarounds like: [/pashazz/ksetwallpaper](https://github.com/pashazz/ksetwallpaper)
+Fell free to test it and create PRs.

 # Contributing